 7. Famous Faces

-According to a study, more babies born under the Aquarius moon end up being celebrities than any other sign.
-Because of this, your new bundle of joy is likely to share a birthday with some famous names!
+According to a study, more babies born under the Aquarius moon end up being celebrities than any other sign.4 Because of this, your new bundle of joy will likely share a birthday with some famous names!

 February 1: Michael C. Hall, Pauly Shore, Lisa Marie Presley, Lauren Conrad, Harry Styles